 PhD in Supply Chain Management

 The doctoral program in Supply Chain Management is designed to produce outstanding scholars in the fields of logistics, transportation, and supply chain management.
 Graduates of the program are well-qualified to take academic positions in colleges and universities in the United States and abroad.
-Recent graduates have accepted full time positions at the following academic institutions: University of Texas at San Antonio, Arizona State University, Ohio State University, Lehigh University, University of Houston, Michigan State University, National Taiwan University and the University of Arkansas.
-Students in the PhD program achieve excellence through: (1) extensive preparation in the major, a related minor, and associated research tools (primarily statistics or operations research); (2) joint research with faculty; (3) independent research culminating in a doctoral dissertation; and (4) the teaching of courses for undergraduate majors in logistics, transportation, and supply chain management.
+Recent graduates have accepted full-time positions at the following academic institutions: the University of Texas at San Antonio, Arizona State University, Ohio State University, Lehigh University, University of Houston, Michigan State University, National Taiwan University and the University of Arkansas.
+Students in the PhD program achieve excellence through (1) extensive preparation in the major, a related minor, and associated research tools (primarily statistics or operations research); (2) joint research with faculty; (3) independent research culminating in a doctoral dissertation; and (4) the teaching of courses for undergraduate majors in logistics, transportation, and supply chain management.

 The Supply Chain Management faculty at the Robert H. Smith School of Business seeks to attract PhD students with strong academic credentials interested in pursuing academic careers.
 Applicants should have a strong interest in both research and teaching.
-Only students willing to work on their PhD on a fulltime basis will be considered for admission.
-No part time students will be admitted into the program.
+Only students willing to work on their PhD on a full-time basis will be considered for admission.
+No part-time students will be admitted into the program.
 Competition for spots in the Supply Chain Management PhD program is keen.
 In recent years, 30-40 applications have been received for admission into the Supply Chain Management PhD program but only two or three students per year have been admitted.
 Admission totals depend on the quality of the applicant pool and the availability of resources to support students.
 Although the completion of a master’s level degree is not a requirement for admission to the PhD program in Supply Chain Management, it is one criterion used to assess the potential ability of applicants to complete the PhD program.
-Other criteria used to assess applicants include: interest in pursuing an academic career in Supply Chain Management; relevant academic and work experience; math, verbal, and oral communication skills; and English language abilities.
+Other criteria used to assess applicants include interest in pursuing an academic career in Supply Chain Management; relevant academic and work experience; math, verbal, and oral communication skills; and English language abilities.

 Applicants seeking admission into the Supply Chain Management PhD program should follow the procedures outlined on the website of the Robert H. Smith School of Business PhD program.
 The required "Statement of Purpose" should indicate the applicant's career intentions and program goals as closely as possible.
 Preparation in differential and integral calculus (2 semesters of calculus) is an admission requirement.
 All applicants must be interviewed as part of the admissions process.
 Interviews will take place either face-to-face or over the telephone.